brianburton/time-report/README.md

 * `r`: Reloads and prints the report immediately.
 * `a`: Appends the current date to the file then reloads and displays the report.
 * `e`: Opens the file in the user's editor.
 Reloads and displays the report when editor quits.
+* `m`: Toggles between Summary and Detail report modes.

+If the report is too long to fit in the window you can scroll:

+* PageUp or Meta-v: Up several lines.
+* PageDown or Control-v: Down several lines.
+* Up Arrow: Up one line.
+* Down Arrow: Down one line.